Azure/azure-openapi-validator/docs/repeated-path-info.md

 - RPC-Put-V1-05

-## Output Message
+## Description

 The '{property name}' already appears in the URI, please don't repeat it in the request body.

-## Description

-Information in the URI should not be repeated in the request body (i.e. subscription ID, resource group name, resource name).
+Information in the URI must not be repeated in the request body (i.e. subscription ID, resource group name, resource name).

-## CreatedAt

-June 21, 2022

-## LastModifiedAt

-June 21, 2022

-## How to fix the violation
+## How to fix

-Removing the repeated properties in the request body schema.
+The violation can be fixed by removing the repeated properties in the request body schema.

-Bad example:
+## Good example

 ```
  "/subscriptions/{subscriptionId}/providers/Microsoft.MyNs/foo/{fooName}": {